Beyond Sparse Rewards: Enhancing Reinforcement Learning with Language Model Critique in Text Generation: Experiments

-\paragraph{Experimental setup.} In our detoxification experiments, we utilize the \textsc{RealToxicityPrompts (RTP)} benchmark \citep{gehman-etal-2020-realtoxicityprompts} for training and evaluation.
+In our detoxification experiments, we utilize the \textsc{RealToxicityPrompts (RTP)} benchmark \citep{gehman-etal-2020-realtoxicityprompts} for training and evaluation.
 RTP contains 100K human-written sentence prefixes (i.e., prompts) derived from English web texts.
-Each prompt is paired with 25 continuations produced by the GPT-2 large model, and every prompt and its continuations are scored for toxicity using the Perspective API\footnote{\url{https://github.com/conversationai/perspectiveapi}}.
-Following the experimental setup of \citet{liu-etal-2021-dexperts}, we employ 85K of these prompts for training.
-Our evaluation is conducted on the 10K non-toxic test prompts as provided by \citet{liu-etal-2021-dexperts}.
-Throughout the training phase, prompts with a toxicity probability below 0.6 were excluded to reduce training time.
-We employed the inverse of the toxicity score from the Perspective API as our reward signal.
-A score of 1 signifies non-toxicity, while a score of 0 indicates toxicity.
-For intrinsic reward generation, we use the \texttt{gpt-3.5-turbo} model through OpenAI's API.
-The prompt and the few-shot examples used for the detoxification experiment can be found in Appendix~\ref{appendix:tox}.
+For toxicity evaluation, we utilize the Perspective API\footnote{\url{https://github.com/conversationai/perspectiveapi}}, a tool that is widely used in previous work for automatic toxicity evaluation.
+The API provides a score from 0 to 1, with 1 indicating high toxicity and 0 signifying non-toxic content.
+Following the experimental setup of previous work, we use 85K of these prompts as training set.
+Our evaluation is conducted on the 10K non-toxic test prompts used by \citet{liu-etal-2021-dexperts, Lu2022QuarkCT}.
+We use $1-\textsc{Perspective}\,(y)$ as the reward signal.
+We set $\alpha_1$ to 1 and $\alpha_2$ to 0.5.
+More information about the prompts, few-shot examples, and hyper-parameters can be found in Appendix~\ref{appendix:tox}.

 \paragraph{Baselines and evaluation metrics.} We conducted a comparative analysis of our method against seven baseline methods.
 Out of these, six are the same as those discussed in Section~\ref{subsec:sentiment}.
-Additionally, we add another baseline method called Rect \cite{cao2023systematic}, which learns a separate value function for policy model detoxification.
-For automatic toxicity evaluation, We follow previous work and use Perspective API, an automated tool for evaluation.
+Additionally, we add another baseline method \textsc{Rect} \cite{cao2023systematic}.
 We report two metrics: the average of maximum toxicity scores over 25 generations and the empirical probability of a toxic continuation appearing at least once over 25 generations.
-In addition, we provide an analysis of fluency and diversity to evaluate the respective influence of each method on the overall text quality, as discussed in Section~\ref{subsec:sentiment}.

-\paragraph{Results.}
+\subsubsection{Results}